ValeroJM/Simon_Says-Game/README.md

 - `npm run test:3` runs all the tests for user story 3
 - `npm run test:4` runs all the tests for user story 4
 - `npm run test:5` runs all the tests for user story 5

-**Note:** You can use the tests as a guide during the implementation of the game but they do **not** have to all pass before you can submit your work, as long as your project meets the general requirements specified in the project rubric.

-When you're ready, remember that you will need to submit a Github link of your project to the Thinkful team.

 # Existing Files